Fall River, Massachusetts: Public schools

 Fall River Public Schools operates all public schools in the city.
 Fall River has one public high school, B.M.C.
 Durfee High School.
 Durfee alum include Chris Herren, former NBA player for the Denver Nuggets and the Boston Celtics, former Supreme Court Justice James M. McGuire, and Humberto Sousa Medeiros, a Cardinal of the Roman Catholic Church and former Archbishop of Boston.

 The city is also home to Diman Regional Vocational Technical High School, which serves Fall River and the towns of Somerset, Swansea, and Westport.
 Chef Emeril Lagasse is a Diman Graduate.
 The school dates back to the Durfee Textile School, which branched out to include Diman.
 (The college, founded to promote the city's textile sciences, is now a part of University of Massachusetts Dartmouth.)

 Private schools

 In addition to public schools, there are several private and parochial schools in the city, including six Catholic schools, two private schools, a Christian academy (East Gate Christian Academy).
 Atlantis Charter School, a Pre-K through 8 charter school with a marine science-themed curriculum, was founded in 1995.
-The city is also home to Bishop Connolly High School, a Catholic high school named for Bishop James Louis Connolly, fourth Bishop of the Diocese of Fall River.
+The city was also home to Bishop Connolly High School, a Catholic high school named for Bishop James Louis Connolly, fourth Bishop of the Diocese of Fall River, however, it closed its doors in May 2023.
 Bishop Feehan was located in Fall River from 1961 to 1972.

 Espirito Santo School opened on September 19, 1910, and was the first Portuguese grammar school to open in the United States.
 As of 2011, the majority of its students were ethnic Portuguese, and 70% of the students were bilingual.